-- the range of permitted values; for example, a measure of weight in grams represented by 3 numeric characters - all permissible values as a set of codes; for example, 'Code 1 Female', 'Code 2 Male' - the values referenced from a nationally or internationally endorsed classification, such as all codes in the Australian Standard Classification of Languages (ASCL) 2005, or all activity codes listed in the International statistical classification of diseases and related health problems, Tenth revision, Australian modification, 5th edition.
+- the range of permitted values, for example, a measure of weight in grams represented by three numeric characters - all permissible values as a set of codes, for example, 'Code 1 Female', 'Code 2 Male' - the values referenced from a nationally or internationally endorsed classification, such as all codes in the ASCL 2005, or all activity codes listed in the International statistical classification of diseases and related health problems, Tenth revision, Australian modification, 5th edition (ICD-AM).

-A glossary item defines the meaning of a term within a specific context.
-Within METeOR examples of glossary items include 'Adoption' and 'Family'.
-These things of interest are not currently defined as object classes, but their meaning must be understood for data to be collected.
+A Glossary item defines the meaning of a term within a specific context.
+Examples of glossary items include 'Adoption' and 'Family'.
+These are not currently defined as object classes but their meaning must be clarified as part of the data development process.